Freilichtbuehne/nova-defender/README.md

 ### ❓ What should I change ingame?
 By default, all admins who are online are asked what should be done each time a detection is triggered.
 If no admin is online, you can always review the detection afterward in the 'Detections' tab.
 If a detection does not cause any problems after a few days, you can set the action to 'ban' or 'kick'.
-If a message occurs frequently wrong, you can set the action to 'nothing' and write a support ticket if necessary.
+If a message occurs frequently wrong, you can set the action to 'nothing'.
+If you experience problems with detections PLEASE let me know to improve them via an issue on GitHub or contact me directly.

 If you are familiar with the settings, you can also switch to the 'advanced settings' to access many more features.